mutuaeric/alx-low_level_programming/0x03-debugging/README.md

-This folder helps to practice debugging
+This is debugging training class